-The teams behind the projects will attend both group and individual coaching sessions led by experienced impact producers and filmmakers in order to (further) develop their impact goals and strategies for their films.
-The focus will be on improving the projects’ impact pitches which will then be presented in front of a panel of impact producers, distributors, sales agents, NGOs and other organisations outside the film field related to the outreach goals of the projects.
+The teams behind the projects attended both group and individual coaching sessions led by experienced impact producers and filmmakers in order to (further) develop their impact goals and strategies for their films.
+The focus was on improving the projects’ impact pitches which were then presented in front of a panel of impact producers, distributors, sales agents, NGOs and other organisations outside the film field related to the outreach goals of the projects.

 The film teams can be contacted through the contact details below each project.

 To conclude the Take on Film & Impact programme several awards were handed out to participating teams:

 Film Title: 40 Years of Silence

 Production Companies: 7th Heaven Studios, 2Rivers East and Laika Film and TV

 Logline: After 40 years, Zainab Al-Hariri returns to Iraq to uncover the circumstances surrounding her father’s attempt to assassinate Saddam Hussein.
 As Zainab unravels the history of a despotic regime, what will she discover about her father?

 Impact Statement: “This film documents a tragic chapter in human history.
 It represents thousands who faced the same fate under Saddam, and the millions who have experienced human rights violations under similar regimes around the world.
 We want this film to act as a conversation starter about grief and trauma and inspire others to find their own paths towards reconciliation and peace.

 We have partnered with organisations in Iraq, representing those who lost family under Saddam.
 We aim to extend this work with global NGOs to provide a platform to empower international communities to share their own stories on a global scale.”